 Employees that witness routine activities that generate a lot of paper, can explore turning those processes into mobile data collection apps.
 Innovation can occur virtually anywhere in the organization.

-Doing all this requires using mobile forms.
+Doing all this requires giving up the physical paper and using mobile forms.
 They can save companies a tremendous amount of money and eliminate time spent doing data entry or paper file searches.

 Mobile forms can make any kind of data collection process faster and more accurate.
 Apps that collect data quickly using smartphone to capture images, GPS location, time and date, and even bar codes.
 You could imagine the time savings this could make for a role that constantly collects data, such as inspectors or pollers.